tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 Aerodynamic Coefficient Interface
 #################################

-.. class:: Constant Aerodynamic Coefficient Settings
+.. class:: Constant Aerodynamic Coefficient

   Settings for constant (not a function of any independent variables) aerodynamic coefficients.
 For example for constant drag coefficient of 1.5 and lift coefficient of 0.3.